elarivie/HEARTBEAT/README.md

  + The HEARTBEAT is independent of project's changes or supported features list.
 In fact it could pretty well be the only update being periodically perform on a given project.
 It is important to understand that project's HEARTBEAT is unrelated to the project's VERSION.

- + It is not a requirement to update the HEARTBEAT every months.
+ + It is not a requirement to update the HEARTBEAT every month.